cfabiolongo/QuLIO-XR/README.md

 * _the Colonel West sells missiles to Cuba_
 * _When an American sells weapons to a hostile nation, that American is a criminal_

-SW-Caspar will model the ontology in order to infer the further natural language assertion:
+QuLIO-XR will model the ontology in order to infer the further natural language assertion:

 * _Colonel West is a criminal_